IL Hødd: 1965-1972: The golden era

 Hødd was promoted to the 1. divisjon for the first time in the 1965 season when they won their 2. divisjon group ahead of Rosenborg and Brann on goal difference, after Rosenborg lost 2–1 against Brann in the decisive match while Hødd won 8–2 against Kvik Trondheim on Lerkendal Stadion.
 With Kjetil Hasund as the most notable star on the small team from a small place in the outskirts of Norway, the national media predicted that Hødd would relegated in its first season in the top-flight.
 The pundits were right and Hødd were relegated from the 1966 1. divisjon, but the team performed well and was only one point short of avoiding relegation.
 All the players stayed at the club after the relegation, and were again promoted to the top-flight in the 1968 season.

 When Hødd was back in the 1. divisjon, the team had learned its lesson and for the next three season the team had a miraculous ability to avoid relegation.
 As favourites to be relegated, Hødd won 3–1 against Sarpsborg in the last match of the 1969 season while Start won 2–0 against Lyn.
 These results saved Hødd from relegation as they finished level on points but with better goal difference then Start and Lyn, who were relegated.
 That Lyn was relegated was quite a surprise, as the team had won the double in the previous season and played the quarterfinal of the 1968–69 European Cup Winners' Cup against Barcelona.
-Hødd reached the quarter-final of the Norwegian Football Cup for the first time in 1969, where they lost 1–3 against Fredrikstad.
+Hødd reached the quarter-final of the Norwegian Football Cup for its first time in 1969, where they lost 1–3 against Fredrikstad.
 The next season, Hødd again avoided relegation with better goal difference then the relegated team, after Hødd won 6–0 against Pors while Skeid lost 1–0 against Strømsgodset in the decisive match, and Skeid was relegated.
-In the 1971 season, Hødd won 5–0 against Frigg in the penultimate match and avoided relegation two points ahead of Frigg.
+In the 1971 season, Hødd won 5–0 against Frigg in the penultimate match and avoided relegation with two points ahead of Frigg.
 After four seasons in the first-tier league, Hødd were relegated in 1972.